fxp-jim/HorizonDocs/Horizon User Guide/B. Getting Started/Start Using Horizon.md

 * **Leads**

-* **Demand** represents the quantity of an item required by a specific date or time.
+Demand represents the quantity of an item required by a specific date or time.
 It is categorized by types such as purchase, build, or pick, which dictate how the demand should be fulfilled.
 Sales orders are a primary source of generating demand in this context.

- ^ef0049
-* An **item** is a fundamental unit that can be included in various types of orders.
+* An **[item](#item)** is a fundamental unit that can be included in various types of orders.
 It encompasses everything that can be added to an order, such as products, configurators, equipment, and discounts.
 Each type of item has distinct attributes and leads to the creation of different demand records when ordered.
 All types of items are categorized as "Items" and are stored in the main item database table.